NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Fists of the Ruby Phoenix/Ji-yook (Gumiho Form).md

     desc: "`pf2:1` Foxfire +34 (range increment 20 feet)\n__Damage__  6d4 + 8 electricity"

   - name: "[[Bestiary Ability Glossary/Change Shape|Change Shape]]"
     desc: "`pf2:1` (concentrate,divine,polymorph) Ji-yook transforms into her human form.
 Using Change Shape counts as creating a disguise for the Impersonate use of Deception.
-Ji-yook can remain in her human form indefinitely, and she can shift back to her true kitsune form by using this action again.\n"
+Ji-yook can remain in her human form indefinitely, and she can shift back to her true kitsune form by using this action again.\n\n* * *\n"

   - name: "Disquieting Change Shape"
     desc: "`pf2:1` (concentrate,divine,polymorph) Ji-yook selects one enemy within 60 feet, then Changes Shape into humanoid form, taking the form of a person emotionally close to that enemy, such as a dead family member.
 Ji-yook is not aware of the form she will take until she transforms.
-If her target sees her, even if they are aware it is a trick, they must attempt a DC 40 Will check save or be [[Conditions/Frightened 1|Frightened 1]] ([[Conditions/Frightened 1|Frightened 2]] on a critical failure) for 1 round.
+If her target sees her, even if they are aware it is a trick, they must attempt a DC 40 Will check save or be [[Conditions/Frightened|Frightened 1]] ([[Conditions/Frightened|Frightened 2]] on a critical failure) for 1 round.
 This is a fear effect."

   - name: "Foxfire Blast"
     desc: "`pf2:2` (electricity,flourish,magical) Ji-yook makes a fist Strike.
 On a hit, the target takes an additional 3d6 electricity damage and is pushed back 5 feet.
 On a critical hit, the target is pushed back and then knocked [[Conditions/Prone|Prone]]"